bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 ## DATE Menus

-The following menus items are located under the `DATE` menu:
+The following menus items are located under the `DATE` menu.
+A short synopsis of each menu function is listed here.
+More detailed descriptions are given in later subsections below.

 - ![ROOT MenuRow 3](images/date/menu-root-date.png)
     - ![DATE MenuRow 1](images/date/menu-root-date-1.png)